-Future naloxone distribution will be affected by opioid settlement agreements (Table 4).
-As of November 30, 2022, the opioid manufacturers, distributors, and retailers named in lawsuits related to opioid misuse have agreed to settlements with state, local, and tribal governments.
+Future naloxone distribution will be affected by opioid settlement agreements (Table 4).37 As of November 30, 2022, the opioid manufacturers, distributors, and retailers named in lawsuits related to opioid misuse have agreed to settlements with state, local, and tribal governments.
 Many of these settlements include funding for naloxone access, and some settlements include details regarding naloxone purchase or donation.
-Other settlements will be distributed according to state-drafted Memoranda of Understanding (MOU) outlining how the settlement money is intended to be allocated to state funds, cities, counties, and defined localities.
-Within these MOUs, provisions for expanding naloxone access are addressed in the following ways:
+Other settlements will be distributed according to state-drafted Memoranda of Understanding (MOUs) outlining how the settlement money is intended to be allocated to funds for states, cities, counties, and defined localities.
+Within these MOUs, provisions for expanding naloxone access are addressed in the following ways:38